 When it comes to natural gas generators there are two main types:

-Standby generators are common in both residential and industrial applications.
+Standby generators are common in both residential and commercial and industrial applications.
 In both cases, the natural gas generator is permanently installed and supplied with fuel from the local utility company.
 During power outages, the standby generator swings into operation automatically.
 It is only intended to run for a limited time during emergency periods, as operating a standby generator for more than its prescribed amount can cause malfunctions and the need for more frequent repairs.

 Natural gas generators make an excellent choice for standby power because, while outages can happen, they are extremely rare for natural gas because the pipes are below ground and out of the elements.
 So, unless situated in an area susceptible to earthquakes, homeowners and business owners can rely on having an unlimited supply of generator fuel that doesn’t “go bad” like diesel or have to be stored in tanks.